-Refer to our website at www.ird.govt.nz (search keywords: NRWT rates) to find the NRWT rate on dividends for your country of residence.
+Refer to our website at ird.govt.nz/nrwt to find the NRWT rate on dividends for your country of residence.
 Multiply that rate by the amount in Box 10B of your return and print your answer in Box 10C.